Canada to ban Huawei/ZTE 5G equipment, joining Five Eyes allies | Technology

 A spokesperson for China's embassy in Canada said the alleged security concerns were a "pretext for political manipulation" and accused Canada of working with the United States to suppress Chinese companies.
 Alykhan Velshi, vice president of corporate affairs for Huawei in Canada, said in an interview with the Canadian Broadcasting Corp that the company is still waiting to hear "what sort of national security threats they think Huawei poses".

 Velshi said that Huawei still has 1,500 employees in Canada, mostly in research and development, and sold products like mobile phones, and would continue to do so.
-ZTE did not immediately respond to requests for comment.
+ZTE said in a statement it is aware of Canada's "regrettable" decision and rejects the premise of this "highly speculative" announcement.

+The company has always abided by international standards and best practices, by opening up "our cybersecurity labs to enable regulators and stakeholders to verify the security of ZTE products" and would continue to do so," it added.
+In 2020, Bell Canada and rival Telus Corp - two of the biggest wireless providers - teamed up with Sweden's Ericsson and Finland's Nokia Oyj to build fifth-generation (5G) telecoms networks, ditching Huawei for the project despite using Huawei 4G gear.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)